 The tokenizer is the component of Nominatim that is responsible for analysing names of OSM objects and queries.
 Nominatim provides different tokenizers that use different strategies for normalisation.
 This page describes how tokenizers are expected to work and the public API that needs to be implemented when creating a new tokenizer.
-For information on how to configure a specific tokenizer for a database see the tokenizer chapter in the administration guide.
+For information on how to configure a specific tokenizer for a database see the tokenizer chapter in the Customization Guide.

 About Search Tokens

 Search in Nominatim is organised around search tokens.
 Such a token represents string that can be part of the search query.
 Tokens are used so that the search index does not need to be organised around strings.
 Instead the database saves for each place which tokens match this place's name, address, house number etc. To be able to distinguish between these different types of information stored with the place, a search token also always has a certain type: name, house number, postcode etc.